 For martial artists in the Pacific Northwest, Summer 2002 will stand as a period of joy and celebration, tinged by sadness.
 After maintaining an active

 To all who studied with him, Master Archibeque defined what it meant to be

 a martial artist.
-Over his lifetime, he worked diligently and shared generously with all who came to see, ask and learn.
-Though elderly by some measures, Archibeque had continued his full regimen of teaching even after retiring from

-the road crew.
+Over his lifetime, he worked diligently and shared generously with all who came to seek, ask and learn.
+Though elderly by some measures, Archibeque had continued his full regimen of teaching martial arts, even after retiring from his day job on the road crew.

 Though his body aged, his skills never waned.
 Even at the closing moments of his final class, people stared, incredulous, questioning whether to believe what they had just

 witnessed.
 In recent years, his occasional hints at retirement would send shockwaves among those hoping to receive his direct instruction.
 Though mentioned more frequently during 2002, by then,

 Come Spring 2002, Master Archibeque ordered his four top students to prepare for Black Belt

 May 2002, Grand Master Archibeque declared he would be shutting his school after the Black Belt promotion, certainly no later than Labor Day.

 The hard slap of reality struck home!
 His announcement shocked the class.
 What had seemed permanent and non ending was now to be finite.